CIS5650-Fall-2025/Project1-CUDA-Flocking/README.md

 In this project, I implemented a flocking simulation based on the Reynolds Boids algorithm that have two levels of optimization.

+The Boids flocking simulation uses the following rules to determine the behavior of each of its agents, also known as boids:
+- cohesion - boids move towards the perceived center of mass of their neighbors
+- separation - boids avoid getting to close to their neighbors
+- alignment - boids generally try to move with the same direction and speed as their neighbors

+I used the pseudocode provided in the instruction.md file, [Conard Parker's notes](http://www.vergenet.net/~conrad/boids/pseudocode.html), and a helpful [2D implementation of the simulation] (https://vimeo.com/181547860) in order to create the naive approach.
+This approach is not optimal due to checking every single other boid in the solution space to determine the velocity of the current boid.

+The first level of optimization, creating a uniform spatial grid, improves upon the naive approach.
+Within this method, the boids are associated with cells in a grid and only neighboring boids in neighboring grid cells are considered when calculating the velocity.

+The second level of optimization, creating a coherent uniform grid, takes the above approach and eliminates a lookup.
+This lookup was necessary in order to find which boids were in which cells due to the cells having been sorted based on the grid cell number.
+The lookup was eliminated by sorting the position and velocity arrays in the same manner and thus being able to directly access these arrays.

 ## Performance Analysis
 ![blocksizevsframerate](https://github.com/thumun/Project1-CUDA-Flocking/blob/main/images/blocksizevsframerate.png)
 This chart shows how as the block size increases, the frame rate drops however the optimal block size appears to be 128 or 32 which can be seen by the little spike.